 Central Library After-School Homework Club

 The Central Library is an After-School Homework Club location.
-The club offers free one to one homework assistance for students in grades 3-8.
+The club offers free one-to-one general homework assistance for students in grades 3-8.
 Registration for the club is required and more information can be found on the After-School Homework Club page.

-At the Central Library, the club runs Tuesdays and Thursdays, 3:30-6 p.m.
+At the Central Library, general homework assistance is available on Tuesdays and Thursdays, 3:30-6 p.m.

 On Wednesdays from 3.30-6 p.m. in the Intergalactic Spaceport & Emporium Creative Writing Center, the program offers one-to-one creative writing appointments for students in grades 3-8.
 For more information on creative writing activities, visit the After-School Homework Club.